What is Python? Everything you need to know

 Another potential turnoff, especially for those coming from languages like C or Java, is the way Python handles variable typing.
-By default, Python uses dynamic or “duck” typing—great for quick coding, but potentially problematic in large code bases.
+By default, Python programming language uses dynamic or “duck” typing—great for quick coding, but potentially problematic in large codebases.
 That said, Python has recently added support for optional compile-time type hinting, so projects that might benefit from static typing can make use of it.

 Python 2 versus Python 3

 Python is available in two versions, which are different enough to trip up many new users.
 Python 2.x, the older “legacy” branch, will continue to be supported (i.e. receive official updates) through 2020, and it might even persist unofficially after that.
 Python 3.x, the current and future incarnation of the language, has many useful and important features not found in 2.x, such as better concurrency controls and a more efficient interpreter.

 Python 3 adoption was slowed for the longest time by the relative lack of third-party library support.
 Many Python libraries supported only Python 2, making it difficult to switch.
 But over the last couple of years, the number of libraries supporting only Python 2 has dwindled; most are now compatible with both versions.
 Today, there are few reasons against using Python 3.